AFRI Sustainable Agricultural Systems RFA Frequently Asked Questions

 - and the National Research Council food system definition.

-I submitted my proposal previously to an AFRI Challenge Area but was not funded.
-Can I resubmit to this SAS program?
+I submitted my proposal previously to AFRI SAS, but was not funded.
+Can I resubmit to the SAS program?

 Yes, submission of an LOI prior to the LOI deadline is required for submission of a full proposal.
 Proposals that are submitted that did not submit a LOI will not be reviewed.